gopinathak-geek/novozymes-enzyme-stability-prediction/data_sheet.md

 ## Preprocessing/cleaning/labelling

-The train data contains some improper information, the host has provided the update of the training data, so the training data is modified accoriding to the updated information,
+The train data contains some improper information, the host has provided the update of the training data, so the training data is modified accoriding to the updated information

 ## Maintenance